This Human Race by Thomas K. HuntWe're all thrown into this human race

 I miss it so much

-I closed my eyes and opened them
+I closed my eyes and glanced at my past

-My reflection was all I could see
+I looked at my reflection and all I could see

-blink your eyes and turn upside down
+blink your eyes and it can turn upside down

 You realize it isn't what it used to be